-With a few minutes left of the Carabao Cup final, Chelsea manager Maurizio Sarri decided to swap goalkeeper Kepa Arrizabalaga, for Willy Caballero - who is a penalty shoot out specialist.
+With a few minutes left of the match, Chelsea manager Maurizio Sarri decided to swap goalkeeper Kepa Arrizabalaga for Willy Caballero, who is a penalty shoot-out specialist.

 Kepa refused to leave the pitch, even after Sarri shouted to him to come off.
-Kepa screamed back "NO!" at his manager, all of this was animated with some serious arm waving.
+Kepa screamed back "NO!" at his manager - all of which was animated with some serious arm waving.

 Sarri stormed down the tunnel before reappearing and letting Arrizabalaga stay on the pitch.

-Arrizabalaga stayed on for the penalty shootout and Chelsea eventually lost to Manchester City 4-3 on penalties.
+Arrizabalaga stayed on for the penalty shoot-out and Chelsea went on to lose to Manchester City 4-3 on penalties.

-The Real Madrid football star is well-known for his diva-like behaviour and regular strops.
+The Juventus star is well-known for his diva-like behaviour and regular strops.

-Most recently in the 2018 World Cup Ronaldo was given a yellow card for shouting in the face of Cesar Arturo Ramos after his teammate Ricardo Quaresma was denied a free kick.
+Most recently in the 2018 World Cup, he was given a yellow card for shouting in the face of Cesar Arturo Ramos, after his teammate Ricardo Quaresma was denied a free kick.
 The 2-1 defeat to Uruguay ended Portugal's World Cup dreams.

-He had his most epic meltdown during the 2016 Euros.
-In the run-up to the Hungary match - he snatched a reporter's microphone and threw it into a nearby river and when Hungary took a 3-2 lead against his Portuguese side, Ronaldo threw one almighty tantrum.
+But he had his most epic meltdown during the 2016 Euros.
+In the run-up to the Hungary match, he snatched a reporter's microphone and threw it into a nearby river and when Hungary took a 3-2 lead against his Portuguese side, he threw one almighty tantrum.

-Boady's reaction to missing out on the top prize was captured on cameras and the Canadian can be seen kicking out in rage at his gear, as the cheers and celebrations continue for Kari in the background.
+Boady's reaction to missing out on the top prize was captured on cameras and the Canadian could be seen kicking out in rage at his gear, as the cheers and celebrations continued for Kari in the background.